itsSynn/grimarillion-lightweight-mod-patch/README.md

 ## Installation

-1. Copy the `mods` folder and `merge.bat` into your Grim Dawn installation directory.
-2. Run `merge.bat` from the Grim Dawn installation directory and follow the steps.
+1. Run `merge.bat` from the Grim Dawn installation directory and follow the prompts.

 ## Patch Info